 - Office hours

 Today’s applications are increasingly mobile.
 Computers are no longer confined to desks and laps but instead live in our pockets and hands.
 This course teaches students how to build mobile apps for Android and iOS, two of today’s most popular platforms, and optionally, how to deploy them on Google Play and the App Store.
 Students practice using the platforms through a series of programming assignments, and working towards a final project to show off everything that has been learned.
 Students learn to write native apps for Android using Studio and the Android SDK or to write native apps for iPhones, iPod Touches, and iPads using Xcode and the iOS SDK.

-- If in doubt, contact the course’s heads at firstname.lastname@example.org or speak to your mentor.
+- When in doubt, contact the course’s heads at firstname.lastname@example.org or speak to your mentor.

 Programming 1 and 2, or equivalent, as decided by the course’s instructor.
 You need to be comfortable with memory management, runtime analysis, design patterns, databases, and basic data structures and algorithms.
 You also need to have a laptop capable of running either Xcode or Android Studio.

 The course’s staff consists of your instructor and many teaching assistants.
 You are encouraged to ask questions to the staff.
 Whenever you are in the lab, feel free to send a help request by using the menu, above.

 A list of the course’s staff:

 - Martijn Stegeman (instructor)

 Every week, exercises and a project will be made available.
 Exercises get you started, and projects become part of a portfolio of apps.
 Final grades are determined using the following weights: